polywit/polywit/doc/implementation.md

 The test harness takes one constructor parameter, `directory` which is the directory where all the processed files from the processors are located.

 By default, the test harness has a single defined method:
-- `run_test_harness` - This runs the class variable `run_args` which desrcrive how the test harness should be run  as a subprocess.
+- `run_test_harness` - This runs the class variable `run_args` which desrcribe how the test harness should be run  as a subprocess.

 To implement for a specific language, two functions must be defined:
 - `build_test_harness` - This deals with the building and compilation of test harness so it in the state to run.
 It takes the assumptions as a parameter.